JRHB314/VBCS-Integration/LabGuide100.md

   ![](/images/lab100/100-31.png)<br>
   <br>

-  Repeat this process for creating cxckSecondTab and having it trigger navigateSecondPage.<br>
+  Repeat this process for creating clickSecondTab and having it trigger navigateSecondPage.<br>
   Then, create these same events for second-page.<br>

   ![](/images/lab100/100-32.png)<br>